truflation/quickstart/README.md

 Query [Truflation](http://www.truflation.com) NFT and CPI data by following one of the guides below, based on your use case.

+See our [Youtube demonstration](https://www.youtube.com/watch?v=lugCHOxKBPg) to see how to run through these tutorials.

 # Smart contracts

 The demonstration smart contracts provide a simple interface to